wesleywerner/demoscene/README.md

 # Demoscene

-This is a browser based WebGL demo.
-It is inspired by the demoscene.
+This is a browser based WebGL demo inspired by the old schoold Amiga demoscene.

-*This project needs a real name.*
+*This is a work in progress.*

 # Goal